 The Oregon wine industry - Oregon is a relatively new wine-producing region in comparison to California and France.
 In 1966, there were only two commercial wineries licensed in Oregon.
-According to the Oregon Vineyard and Winery Report produced by University of Oregon's Institute for Policy Research and Engagement (UOIPRE) in 2018, the most recent year such data is available, the overall number of wineries increased from 769 to 793 with the biggest increases coming from the Willamette Valley, which added 28.
-Planted acres of wine grape vineyards increased by nearly 2,000 acres from 33,996 to 35,972, an increase of 5.8%, 33,283 acres of which were harvested.
-Oregon wine grapes produced a 2019 crop with a total value of \$209 million, an increase of 8.7% from 2017 according to UOIPRE.
-Pinot Noir leads all varieties accounting for 57% of planted acreage and 59% of production.
-According to UOIPRE, Oregon case sales in 2018 were 4.1 million, up from 3.6 million in 2017, a 15.1% increase.
-UOIPRE reported case sales in dollars for 2018 to be approximately \$607 million, a 10.3% increase from 2017.
+According to the Oregon Vineyard and

+Winery Report produced by University of Oregon's Institute for Policy Research and Engagement (UOIPRE) in 2020, the most recent year such data is available, the overall number of wineries increased from 908 to 995 with the biggest increases coming from the Willamette Valley, which added 60.
+Planted acres of wine grape vineyards increased by 2,132 acres from 37,399 to 39,531, an increase of 5.7%, 33,320 acres of which were harvested.
+Oregon wine grapes produced a 2020 crop with a total value of \$158 million, a decrease of 33.6% from 2019 primarily due to lower fruit set and wildfires preceding the 2020 harvest according to UOIPRE.
+Pinot Noir leads all varieties accounting for 60% of planted acreage and 49% of production.
+According to UOIPRE, Oregon case sales in 2020 were 4.7 million, which was similar to 2019.
+UOIPRE reported case sales in dollars for 2020 were approximately \$700 million, a 3.8% increase from 2019.

 Because of climate, soil and other growing conditions, we believe the Willamette Valley in western Oregon is ideally suited to growing superior quality Pinot Noir, Chardonnay, Pinot Gris and Riesling wine grapes.
 Some of Oregon's Pinot Noir, Pinot Gris and Chardonnay wines have developed outstanding reputations, winning numerous national and international awards.
-Though Oregon contributed only 1% of domestic wine production, it accounted for 18% of domestic wines that garnered a score of 90 points or higher by Wine Spectator between 2015 and 2019.